The Future of Content Marketing is Video

 A popular way to market your product is by creating a professional video that reaches a massive audience.
 Learn how to take your video marketing to the next level.

-Video marketing was once something that was seen as the reserve of bigger brands and companies with big marketing budgets, but thanks to the runaway growth of ever more affordable tech and hardware and the continuing growth of platforms like YouTube, it is now possible for any sized company to create a professional looking video and to share that video to a potentially massive audience.
+Video marketing was once seen as the reserve of bigger brands and companies with big marketing budgets, but thanks to the runaway growth of ever-more-affordable tech and hardware and the continuing growth of platforms like YouTube, it is now possible for any-sized company to create a professional-looking video and share that video with a potentially massive audience.

 Web Domination

-In a 2013 report published by Digiday, 50% of all mobile traffic relates to video content, and a recent study by Invodo suggests that by 2017, a staggering 74% of all web traffic (not just mobile) will be video.
+A 2013 report published by Digiday found that 50% of all mobile traffic relates to video content, and a recent study by Invodo suggests that by 2017, a staggering 74% of all web traffic (not just mobile) will be video.

-Video content is not just useful as a promotional tool, it is a huge catalyst for e-commerce – especially if you can use it to reach mobile and tablet users who are increasingly using these devices to shop online.video-marketing-2015 (1)
+Video content is not just applicable as a promotional tool; it is a huge catalyst for e-commerce – especially if you can use it to reach mobile and tablet users who are increasingly using these devices to shop online.video-marketing-2015 (1)

-Although many companies are slow on the uptake, for many consumers video is actually the preferred method for consuming information and has been for some time.
-Online video is no longer just something that people watch to pass the time.
+Although many companies are slow to adopt, video is still the preferred method for consuming information for many consumers and has been for some time.
+Online video is no longer just something people watch to pass the time.

 The engagement of video speaks for itself.
-Around 65% of web users actually sit and watch at least three-quarters of each video that they open.
+Around 65% of web users sit and watch at least three-quarters of each open video.

-Compare that to the drop off rates for text and it’s not hard to see why, in January of 2013, 51.9% of marketing professionals surveyed told eMarketer that video was the content type with the best ROI.
+Compare that to the drop-off rates for text, and it’s not hard to see why, in January 2013, 51.9% of marketing professionals surveyed told eMarketer that video was the content type with the best ROI.

 Getting People to Watch Your Videos

 Getting people to watch your videos is easier than you might think.
-Simply using the word “video” in the subject lines of your email marketing messages can improve their open rate and CTR significantly, and over time will reduce the unsubscribe rate too.
+Simply using the word “video” in the subject lines of your email marketing messages can improve their open rate and CTR significantly and, over time, reduce the unsubscribe rate, too.

 Adding video content to Facebook and sharing it on Twitter is also an easy way to build engagement.